-How to React When You Have the Hot Item
+How To React When You Have the Hot Item

 Your supply chain can play a key role in getting popular toys to customers